How To Manage The States Of Communication

 What You Say

-Then you start talking and trouble begins.
+Then you start talking and the trouble begins.
 Maybe it’s because you’re lazy, maybe it’s because you’re rushed or pressured, maybe it is because you’re just not smart enough.
 But the result is there is a gap between what you mean and what you say.
 (Dear reader, I do not wish to be too hard on you but you know from what afflictions we suffer.)

 What You Hear

 What’s said is now said.
 But the hearer has his own agenda, he has his own points of reference, he has his own dictionary for the words you used.
-If you are really honest with yourself, you probably don’t even hear the words that are said to you, you just hear some of them and filled in the rest with what you expect they might have said.
+If you are really honest with yourself, you probably don’t even hear the words that are said to you, you just hear some of them and fill in the rest with what you expect they might have said.

 What You Understand